geometryzen/g20mono/README.md

-# Geometric Algebra 2D Graphics Library Monorepo
+# Geometric Algebra 2D Graphics Monorepo

 ## Overview

+A modern JavaScript (TypeScript) suite of packages for rendering 2D graphics using Scalable Vector Graphics (SVG) in the browser.

 ![](./images/ramp.png)